inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/docker-examples.md

 | Self Monitoring [[InfluxDB]](https://grafana.com/dashboards/10143) [[Prometheus]](https://grafana.com/dashboards/10140) | Shows the instrumentation state and progress based on [self monitoring metrics](metrics/self-monitoring.md). | ![](assets/demo-dashboard-selfmonitoring_small.png) |

 ### Wavefront Demo Scenario
 Wavefront is a SaaS-based monitoring and tracing solution.
 In this demo, we are running a local proxy as a Docker container that is responsible for receiving Zipkin traces and sending them to Wavefront.
-We're also using Telegraf to poll the Prometheus enpoints on the monitoried services and send that data to Wavefront through the proxy.
+We're also using Telegraf to poll the Prometheus endpoints on the monitored services and send that data to Wavefront through the proxy.

 - *inspectIT Ocelot agent:* Instruments all the target demo application components.
 - *Telegraf:* Polls the Prometheus metric endpoints on the services.